 TREE OF LIFE WEBSITE

 Life has been successful on our planet because embedded in its actions are underlying schemes that work.
 One such scheme1 is described by the theory of Exaptation.
 Intrinsic to Exaptation is that an organism does not change, but rather genetically duplicates successful code which can then be mutated without disrupting the role of the original code.
 Because we reproduce/die even if 99.99% of these mutations are detrimental, .01% of creatures gain the opportunity to migrate down a novel path, while their forefathers without that mutation persevere.
 It is obvious that this strategy over time works extremely well, having covered pretty much the whole of the planet with a diversity of lifeforms.
 It also seems likely that life would not have moved beyond a primordial soup of organic molecules if it had not adopted this tactic.
 A key to understanding the nature of Exaptation is that these mutations extend rather than replace pre-existing functions – inexorably field testing ever more complex forms of life.
+The study of Entropy and the conservation of energy clarifies this is the case.

 Why this is important is that for any Living Thing, one can trace its evolution by classifying structural and functional attributes by the sequence of stages of that life form’s evolution.
 In our species, every attribute can be understood better by studying it in the context of the transformations it underwent in support of greater complexity and specialization.
 For example, in our brains, a common distinction is made between our ancestral Reptilian, Mammalian, and modern Neo-Cortex, each more “primitive” layer being an evolutionary stage from which a more “evolved” animal emerged.
 However, each of these more complex layers is an extension of and references back to the underlying layer.
 Another example is our arms, which evolved from the forelimbs of four-legged animals and still retain attributes of the structure and function of locomotion underneath the fine motor skills of our hands.
 Including Exaptation in our study of human structure and function illuminates the “why” of the way we are, facilitating a more illuminated application of our structure to our actions.